MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 5. On the **Conditional Access | Overview** page, select **Policies** in the middle navigation pane.

 6. On the **Conditional Access | Policies** page, review the default policies available with your Microsoft 365 subscription.
+Note the policy titled **Multifactor authentication for Microsoft partners and vendors**.
+This is the policy that Microsoft created that requires MFA for all users on all cloud apps.
+Select this policy.

+7. On the **Multifactor authentication for Microsoft partners and vendors** page, under the **Users** group, select **All users included and specific users exluded**.
+Doing so displays two tabs - **Include** and **Exclude**.

+9. Under the **Include** tab, note that **All users** is selected.
+Just to satisfy your curiosity, let's try changing this policy by turning off MFA.
+Select **None** and then select the **Save** button. <br/>

+	**Note what happened:** A **Violating policy** message appeared briefly above the **Save** button, and then a message box briefly appeared indicating the system failed to update the multifactor authentication policy for Microsoft partners and vendors.
+The system then returned you to the **Policies** page.
+If you didn't see those messages, then repeat this step again. <br/>

+	The same thing happens if, under the **Include** tab, you select **Users and groups** and you select specific users or groups rather than all users.
+In fact, Microsoft has built in a security firewall so that if you try to make any change to this policy, it will fail when you attempt to change the policy.

+10. Select the **Exclude** tab.
+Microsoft did build one exclusion into this policy.

 On the menu bar at the top of the page, select **+New policy**.

 7. On the **New Conditional Access policy** window, enter **MFA for all Microsoft 365 users** in the **Name** field.